 What are you currently interested in?

-How are your classes this semester?
+How are have your classes been?

 What has been your biggest challenge?